nflctr/Getting-Cleaning-Data-Assignment/readme.md

   - Create an independent tidy data set with the average of each variable for each activity and each subject

 ### Tidy Data - Final
-File : tidy_data_final.txt is an independent tidy data set as the output from the run analysis file
+File : data_tidy_final.txt is an independent tidy data set as the output from the run analysis file